Queer. Racialized. Facially Different. He/Him/His.

 My name is Brian Chang, I live in Toronto Centre, and I'm here to help our community!

 For our everyday people working harder than ever, I’ve fought for us at PSAC, OPSEU, and now SEIU Healthcare supporting solidarity and workers’ rights.
-I've organized hundreds of workers across Ontario.
-I’m proud of the work I’ve done in successful organizing drives, on campaigns such as We Own It and Keep Hydro Public, and many workplace enhancements that make a real difference in the lives of workers.
+I've organized hundreds of workers across Ontario, led campaigns like We Own It and Keep Hydro Public, and bargained and fought in arbitration for enhancements that make a real difference in the lives of workers.
 And during this pandemic, standing up for frontline healthcare workers has never been more important as they do their best to ensure that our elderly and communities are kept safe.

 For our beautiful arts and cultural storytellers, I’m an active choral musician, singing with the Toronto Mendelssohn Choir and in collaboration with the Toronto Symphony Orchestra.
 I have written hundreds of published articles and columns promoting the vibrant Toronto music and culture scene as a freelance journalist.
 It also means that I know just how impacted and devastated our arts and culture sector has been by the COVID-19 Pandemic.
-Over 20,000,000 million empty seats to shows in 2020.
+Over 2020, there have been over 40,000,000 million empty seats to shows cancelled by the pandemic.
 Our arts and culture sector need critical investments for stability and recovery.

-For our community and next generations, I’ve taught alongside Olivia Chow at the Chang School and the Institute for Change Leaders at Ryerson University and across the province.
+For our community and next generations, I’ve taught alongside Olivia Chow at the Chang School and the Institute for Change Leaders at "X" University and across the province.
+I'm fighting against Anti-Asian Hate and environmental racism while fighting for racial justice in Canada and abroad.
 In addition to years of service with local organizations such as the 519, the Canadian Environmental Law Association and Asian Community AIDS Services, I’ve spent over a decade advocating for equity, fairness, and inclusion in our diverse communities.
 I've worked and supported diverse candidates at every level of office because representation matters.

 I am committed to bringing progressive change to Ottawa as your NDP Member of Parliament for Toronto Centre.